Harold Cohen

 1977-1978 Solo exhibition at Stedelijk Museum in Amsterdam, where he also presents the Turtle.

-Late 1970s Aaron draws abstract images.
+Late 1970s AARON draws abstract images.
 Cohen is inspired by petroglyphs in Chantal Valley, Southern California.

-1980s Aaron capable of drawing figurative images: Floral structures and humanoid figures.
+1980s AARON capable of drawing figurative images: Floral structures and humanoid figures.

-From 1983 Aaron stimulates color decisions that Cohen adds to the automatic line drawings.
+From 1983 AARON stimulates color decisions that Cohen adds to the automatic line drawings.

 1994 Professor emeritus.